News

 #1.
 Start planning early and save consistently

 The sooner you begin saving for retirement, the more time you have to build a substantial nest egg.
-Consistency is key, even if you can only contribute small amounts at first.
-Take advantage of workplace retirement plans, contribute to your RRSPs and TFSAs, and regularly review your savings goals.
+Even if you can only contribute small amounts, at first, remember that consistency matters.
+Take advantage of employer retirement plans, contribute regularly to Registered Retirement Savings Plans (RRSPs) and Tax-Free Savings Accounts (TFSAs) and set clear annual savings goals.

 #2.
 Diversify your income sources